Our 2017 Visit with our Swiss cousins and friends ...

 Driving further westward, we passed above Biel and then southward (exciting new territory to us!) through the Jura valley of Courtelary, St. Imier, and Renan to reach La Ferrière.
 At the Logis de La Licorne, built in the 1600s by my ancestors, we dined very nicely, and lodged for the night.
 The owners gave me a surprise, a very nice 24-page booklet (pdf, ~6.1 MB), which we have mostly translated – "History of Logis de la Licorne (En)" (pdf, ~4.3 MB).
 It details the history of the place, and of the owners over the centuries.

 That evening we drove (lots of time in tunnels) to Hotel des Arts in Neuchâtel for a 4-night stay.
 Dinner that evening, at La Taverne nearby, was a local-area Tomme cheese, and salad.
-Later, I joined David and Stacey for a beer in the bar that, sad to say, has displaced the boulangerie at the corner of Place de Marché and Coq d'Indie, in the building where my grandfather was born (1870).
+Later, I joined David and Stacey for a beer in the bar that, sad to say, has displaced the boulangerie at the corner of Place de Marché and Coq d'Inde, in the building where my grandfather was born (1870).

 Saturday provided the opportunity to walk around Neuchâtel, enjoying the colorful sights of the weekend market – flowers, vegetables, fruits, spices – then, various other familiar spots.
 We ate a beautiful and truly delicious lunch of aubergine with pepper sauce in the lovely art-nuveau-era tiled Brasserie Le Cardinal.